-Summer’s here and it’s time to revisit the topic of sunscreen here on the YinOva Blog.
-We all know the importance of sunscreen when it comes to preventing skin damage and protecting skin from cancer, however did you know that most people use either too little sun screen or the wrong kind and may end up doing more harm than good?
+We all know the importance of sunscreen when it comes to preventing skin damage and protecting skin from cancer, however, did you know that most people use either too little sunscreen or the wrong kind and may end up doing more harm than good?

-SPFThe SPF (sun protection factor) number on a label measures protection primarily from UVB rays in that it is a measure of how much the sunscreen protects your skin from sunburn.
+The SPF (sun protection factor) number on a label measures protection primarily from UVB rays in that it is a measure of how much the sunscreen protects your skin from sunburn.
 Any UVA protection offered by a sunscreen maxes out at factor 15 so very high factor sunscreens may not be as valuable as they seem.
-In fact in a 2007 paper the FDA wrote that higher SPF values were “inherently misleading,” given that “there is no assurance that the specific values themselves are in fact truthful…”
+In fact, in a 2007 paper, the FDA wrote that higher SPF values were “inherently misleading,” given that “there is no assurance that the specific values themselves are in fact truthful…”

 - Zinc oxide gives better UVA protection than Titanium dioxide.

 - Zinc oxide creates fewer free radicals in the body than Titanium dioxide.

 - Zinc oxide is the only active ingredient approved for use on babies under 6 months of age.

 How much and how often